wavim/assignee/report/report.typ

 Assignee uses a middleware stack to ensure proper authentication and authorization for endpoints, and enforces correct usage of response headers.

+All responses of Express (no matter static or API) are compressed with Brotli for bandwidth and transition performance.

 === Authen
 Validates against the cookie from request to see if the user bears a valid session cookie.